ACarrig/SafePath/README.md

 An Android App that allows users to reach their destination saftely and efficiently.

-Uses Android Maps API as the interface.
+Uses Google Maps API as the interface for accurate navigation.
 Algorithm designed to parse through available routes while avoiding set danger zones.

 Small database to record recently searched routes.